 Portfolio Manager Fund Ownership.
-Each Fund is required to show the dollar range of each portfolio manager's "beneficial ownership" of Shares as of the end of the most recently completed fiscal year.
+The Fund is required to show the dollar range of each portfolio manager's "beneficial ownership" of Shares as of the end of the most recently completed fiscal year.
 Dollar amount ranges disclosed are established by the SEC.
-"Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the 1934 Act.
-As of October 31, 2024, Mr. Nicholas beneficially owned Shares of each Fund in the range of \$10,001-\$50,000.
-Mr. Pestrichelli and Mr. Mullen did not beneficially own any Shares of either Fund.
+"Beneficial

 Portfolio Manager Compensation.
-Mr. Pestrichelli and Mr. Mullen are compensated by the Adviser with a base salary and discretionary bonus based on the financial performance and profitability of the Adviser and not based on the performance of the Funds.
-Each of Mr. Pestrichelli and Mr. Mullen is an equity owner of the Adviser, and therefore may benefit indirectly from the revenue generated by the Funds' Advisory Agreement with the Adviser.
+Mr. Pestrichelli, Mr. Snyder and Mr. Mullen are compensated by the Adviser with a base salary and discretionary bonus based on the financial performance and profitability of the Adviser and not based on the performance of the Fund.
+Each of Mr. Pestrichelli and Mr. Mullen is an equity owner of the Adviser, and therefore may benefit indirectly from the revenue generated by the Fund's Advisory Agreement with the Adviser.
+Mr. Snyder has been issued membership units in the Adviser that have not vested.
+Once the membership units vest, he may benefit indirectly from the revenue generated by the Fund's Advisory Agreement with the Adviser.

-Mr. Nicholas is compensated as an equity owner of Nicholas Wealth Management, and therefore benefits indirectly from the revenue generated from Nicholas Wealth's Sub-Advisory Agreement with the Adviser.
+Mr. Nicholas is compensated as an equity owner of Nicholas Wealth, and therefore benefits indirectly from the revenue generated from Nicholas Wealth's Sub-Advisory Agreement with the Adviser.

 Description of Material Conflicts of Interest.
-The portfolio managers' management of "other accounts" may give rise to potential conflicts of interest in connection with their management of the Funds' investments, on the one hand, and the investments of the other accounts, on the other.
-The other accounts may have similar investment objectives or strategies as the Funds.
+The portfolio managers' management of "other accounts" may give rise to potential conflicts of interest in connection with their management of the Fund's investments, on the one hand, and the investments of the other accounts, on the other.
+The other accounts may have similar investment objectives or strategies as the Fund.
 A potential conflict of interest may arise as a result, whereby a portfolio manager could favor one account over another.
-Another potential conflict could include a portfolio manager's knowledge about the size, timing, and possible market impact of Fund trades, whereby a portfolio manager could use this information to the advantage of other accounts and to the disadvantage of a Fund.
-For instance, the portfolio managers may receive fees from certain accounts that are higher than the fees received from the Funds, or receive a performance-based fee on certain accounts.
-In those instances, a portfolio manager has an incentive to favor the higher and/or performance-based fee accounts over the Funds.
-To mitigate these conflicts, the Adviser and the Sub-Adviser have each established policies and procedures to ensure that the purchase and sale of securities among all accounts the firms manage are fairly and equitably allocated.
+Another potential conflict could include a portfolio manager's knowledge about the size, timing, and possible market impact of Fund trades, whereby a portfolio manager could use this information to the advantage of other accounts and to the disadvantage of the Fund.
+For instance, the portfolio managers may receive fees from certain accounts that are higher than the fees received from the Fund, or receive a performance-based fee on certain accounts.
+In those instances, a portfolio manager has an incentive to favor the higher and/or performance-based fee accounts over the Fund.
+To mitigate these conflicts, the Adviser and the Sub-Adviser have each established policies and procedures to ensure that the purchase and sale of securities among all accounts the firm manages are fairly and equitably allocated.